turgu1/maison/Readme.md

 MAISON_TESTING      |    0      | If = 1, enable debugging output through the standard Serial port.
 The serial port must be initialized by the application (Serial.begin()) before calling any **Maison** function.
 This will put all other *XXX_TESTING* options to 1, unless they have been previously defined.
 NET_TESTING         |    0      | If = 1, enable network related debugging output through the standard Serial port.
 The serial port must be initialized by the application (Serial.begin()) before calling any **Maison** function.
 OTA_TESTING         |    0      | If = 1, enable OTA related debugging output through the standard Serial port.
 The serial port must be initialized by the application (Serial.begin()) before calling any **Maison** function.
-JSON_TESTING        |    0      | If = 1, enable JSONN related debugging output through the standard Serial port.
+JSON_TESTING        |    0      | If = 1, enable JSON related debugging output through the standard Serial port.
 The serial port must be initialized by the application (Serial.begin()) before calling any **Maison** function.
 QUICK_TURN          |    0      | If = 1, HOURS_24 state is fired every 2 minutes instead of 24 hours.
 This is automatically the case when any *XXX_TESTING* is set to 1, unless QUICK_TURN is also defined in build_flags.
 MAISON_PREFIX_TOPIC | maison | All topics used by the framework are prefixed with this text MAISON_STATE_TOPIC  | state | Topic suffix where the framework state are sent